iterative/dvc.org/content/docs/command-reference/plots/index.md

 In hierarchical file formats (JSON or YAML), an array of consistent objects is
 expected: every object should have the same structure.
-However, if an object has extra elements, it won't effect the plot as long as [fields specified](#dvc-template-anchors) for X and Y axis are present in all the objects.
+However, if an object has extra elements, it won't affect the plot as long as [fields specified](#dvc-template-anchors) for X and Y axis are present in all the objects.